About the Prize

 Deadline for Submission

-The deadline for submission of an application is the third Friday in February each year.
+The deadline for submission of an application is the second Friday in February each year.
 Only applications received by the deadline will be considered.

 Questions about the Lamb Prize.